Information for Seniors

 Caps and gowns are worn in all processions and during active participation in any of the exercises, such as the awarding of degrees.
 Caps are not worn at the torchlight ceremony.
 Tassels should be on the right at all times.

-In February seniors will receive information about reserving tickets.
-Each senior will be able to reserve up to five (5) guest tickets for the graduation ceremony.
+Each senior is eligible to reserve up to five (5) guest tickets for the graduation ceremony between Monday, February 3 - Friday, March 14.
 Through the ticket reservation process, you will also be able to RSVP for the post-ceremony reception and provide the phonetic spelling of your name for the graduation announcer.
 For guests with special needs (hearing impaired, wheelchair, etc.), there will be reserved seating.
 It is important that you indicate whether you have a guest with special needs when reserving your tickets.
 If you do not request this, we may not be able to accommodate your guest in that section the day of commencement.

 Ticket and Cap/Gown Pick-Up